ebtc-protocol/ebtc/README.md

 #### First redemption hint

-The first redemption hint is the address of the trove from which to start the redemption sequence - i.e the address of the first trove in the system with ICR >= 110%.
+The first redemption hint is the address of the cdp from which to start the redemption sequence - i.e the address of the first cdp in the system with ICR >= 110%.

-If when the transaction is confirmed the address is in fact not valid - the system will start from the lowest ICR trove in the system, and step upwards until it finds the first trove with ICR >= 110% to redeem from.
-In this case, since the number of troves below 110% will be limited due to ongoing liquidations, there's a good chance that the redemption transaction still succeed.
+If when the transaction is confirmed the address is in fact not valid - the system will start from the lowest ICR cdp in the system, and step upwards until it finds the first cdp with ICR >= 110% to redeem from.
+In this case, since the number of cdps below 110% will be limited due to ongoing liquidations, there's a good chance that the redemption transaction still succeed.

 #### Partial redemption hints